24hourkirtan/audio-streaming-apis/pages/curl.md

 ___
 #### DELETE
-DELETE will require one additional parameter to execute.
-DELETEs will carry :\_id in the url query string.
+DELETE requires one parameter to execute, the \_id.
+Uses no inputs.

 * __-X DELETE:__ indicating the curl execution is a DELETE